 6. Efficient inventory management

-If you have reliable suppliers, consider switching to Just In Time (JIT) inventory management3.
+If you have reliable suppliers, consider switching to Just In Time (JIT) inventory management.
 The idea is to eliminate waste and increase efficiency.
-With JIT, raw materials arrive as they are needed for production or stock arrives to meet customer demand – but no sooner.
+With JIT, raw materials arrive as they are needed for production, or stock arrives to meet customer demand – but no sooner.
 It means you have very little stock sitting in your warehouse, using energy for storage and becoming obsolete.
 Adopting JIT can save you money, reduce waste, and increase your operational efficiency.

 7. Insist on a sustainable supply chain